Analog to Digital Conversion

 Analog-to-Digital Conversion is the process of converting a continuous analog signal, like the sound of your voice, into a discrete digital signal that a computer can understand and process.
 This is fundamental to all modern digital audio.
 The process involves three main steps: Sampling, Quantization, and Encoding.

 Sampling is the first step, where we take snapshots of the analog signal at regular, discrete intervals of time.
 The rate at which we take these snapshots is called the Sampling Rate (fs).
-In this simulation, you control the 'Number of Samples' taken over a fixed duration.
+In this simulation, you control the 'Number of Samples' taken over the analysis window.

 Ts = 1/fs.xa(nTs), which means the value of the analog signal xa at the time of the n-th sample.After sampling, each sample still has a continuous amplitude.
 Quantization approximates this continuous amplitude to the nearest value from a finite set of discrete levels.
 The precision of this step is determined by the number of Quantization Bits (N).